-Monocular PD is the distance from the bridge of your nose to your pupil on each side.
-A monocular PD measurement will be two numbers.
+Pupil distance can be expressed in two ways: Binocular and Monocular PD.
+Binocular PD (or single PD) is a single number representing the total distance between your pupils.
+Monocular PD (or dual PD) is a two-number measurement showing the distance from the bridge of your nose to your pupil on each side.
 FramesDirect.com can use either of these measurements to custom-make your prescription lenses.

 Take a photo looking straight ahead at the camera.
 Your photo should include a FULL view of your head and the CD/DVD.